gordielachance/bbpress-votes/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Allows logged to vote up or down to topics and replies inside bbPress, just like you can on StackOverflow for example.
+Allows logged users to vote up or down to topics and replies inside bbPress, just like you can on StackOverflow for example.

 == Description ==